landaire/landaire.github.io/content/2024-07-28-reflective-pe-loader-for-xbox.md

 [Through this vulnerability](https://gist.github.com/carrot-c4k3/10fdb4f3d11ca568f5452bbaefdc20dd) Emma was able to read/write arbitrary memory and run shellcode.
 So we have arbitrary code execution in SystemOS, but now the problem: writing shellcode is a pain, so how can we run arbitrary *executables* easily?

 We have the ability to read/write arbitrary memory and change page permissions which is enough to write a portable executable (PE/.exe) loader.
-Emma asked if I would write one since it would simplify the exploit development pipeline while she worked on porting her exploit over and it'll be useful for homebrew later on too.
+Emma asked if I would write one since it would simplify the exploit development pipeline while she worked on porting her LPE exploit over and it'll be useful for homebrew later on too.
 Easy enough right?

 **Wrong.**